Joao-Amoroso/SIRS_LEMON/api/README.md

 # API Server

-# To run
+# Installation

 In the **api** directory

+## 1. create an environment

+> $ python3 -m venv venv

+## 2. Active the environment

-If you are in macOS/Linux run
+if you are in linux/macOS

 > $ . venv/bin/activate